iharshpathak/iharshpathak/README.md

 -  Hi, I’m **Harsh Pathak** (@iharshpathak)
--  I’m interested in JAVA,Python,Node.js,Ruby,etc.
+-  I’ve worked on JAVA,Java Fx, Spring Boot,etc.
--  I’m currently learning JAVA as a primary language.
+-  I also work on Python,JavaScript,etc.
--  I’m looking to collaborate on Open-Source as well as other interesting projects.
+-  I’m looking for new opportunities, as well as to collaborate on Open-Source and other interesting projects.
 <!--📫 How to reach me (just ping me via a message)-->
 <!---
 iharshpathak/iharshpathak is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.